revault/practical-revault/messages.md

 the signature before possibly sharing its signature for the unvault transaction.

 A wallet is not bound to share its signature for the unvault transaction.
-This flexibility allows "unactive vaults": a multisig which is not spendable by default but still guarded by the emergency transaction deterrent.
+This flexibility allows "inactive vaults": a multisig which is not spendable by default but still guarded by the emergency transaction deterrent.
 A wallet must share its signature for the `cancel` and the unvault `emergency` transactions nonetheless.